 As one of Thailand’s last unspoiled islands, locals have protecting Ko Yao Noi’s natural beauty with its fine white sands, deep green jungle, rolling hills.
 It’s stunning.

 Once here, try your hand at diving, snorkelling and kayaking that’s so lovely.
 Also, the beach also houses a yoga retreat and a Muay Thai boxing training camp, too.
 Though I’ve gotta be honest, I’m more cocktails-on-the-beach type!

 10.)
 Hua Hin Beach

-Merged cultural and natural attractions make Hua Hin Beach a distinctive beach among the others in Thailand.
-Summer residences of Thai aristocrats are renovated and opened to the public to provide an interesting mix of the more modern city and the timeless natural beauty sea.
-The beach’s location, clear and shallow waters make it one of the most accessible and family friendly beaches in Thailand.
-Water sports and tempting local dishes are also offered by a decent number of restaurants situated within Hua Hin’s long stretch of fine sand so it’s safe to say you won’t go hungry here.
+Plus, the beach’s location makes it one of the most accessible and family-friendly beaches in Thailand.
+Water sports and tempting local dishes are also offered by a decent number of restaurants situated within Hua Hin’s long stretch of fine sand.